gabrielkassjohnson/parameter-free-topological-clustering/README.md

 gap_vector <- normed_gaps / np.sum(normed_gaps) //normalizes so the sum of the vector is 1, i.e. a probability vector.

-#collapse values in the gap vector to the earliest instance of each unique clustering
+//collapse values in the gap vector to the earliest instance of each unique clustering

-marker = 0
+marker <- 0
 for i in range(1,length(S)-1):
 &nbsp;&nbsp;if A[marker] == A[i]:
 &nbsp;&nbsp;&nbsp;&nbsp;gap_vector[marker] += gap_vector[i]